golemfactory/golem-gpu-live/README.md

 ## Write image to a USB stick

 You can use `dd` in order to write the generated image to a USB stick.
+A minimal USB stick of `8GB` is required.

 Assuming your USB stick is referenced as `/dev/sda` on your system, under `work` directory:
 ```shell
 sudo dd if=work/golem-gpu-live.img of=/dev/sda
 ```

+The image contains a fourth partition for persistent storage with label `Golem storage`.
+User can use another partition for persistent storage on another disk, but it has to be formatted with any Linux compatible filesystem.

 ## Booting the image